pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Utilities.md

 ## Utilities

-**Charba** provides out of the box some utilities to used inside your code.
+**Charba** provides out of the box some utilities that you can use in your code.

 ## HTML annotation Builder